szapp/filen-photo-organizer/README.md

 The setup is explained in an easy to clone template repository at https://github.com/szapp/filen-photo-organizer-template.
 Click the link or the button above and follow the instructions there.

+### V4

+Allow retaining the original files, to recurse into sub-directories, and to turn off HEIC/HEIF conversion.
+To prevent repeated camera upload by the new mobile app, the action input `keepOriginals` was added.
+To pick up photos in nested sub-directories, the action inputs `recursive` and `destinationPath` were added.
+To control whether HEIC/HEIF photos are converted, the action input `convertHeic` was added.
+All of the new inputs have defaults and are optional, such that no adjustments are necessary when updating.

 ### V3

 Differentiate between two factor code and two factor secret.